Safeguarding Policy

 Concerns can be reported to:

-Reports can be made in person, email, or in writing.
+Reports can be made in person, by email, or in writing.
 All reports will be treated confidentially.

 All reported concerns will be taken seriously and investigated thoroughly.
 The nature of the investigation will depend on the specific circumstances of the case.